 Sconset is short for Siasconset and is an old fishing village in eastern Nantucket.
 The ocean beach can be reached by walking or bike from the village or via the available shuttle.
 Sconset Beach is suitable for senior visitors and people with mobility issues, thanks to the lack of steps and steep inclines.

 It is a wide beach with soft sand, a lot of space, and very often – heavy surf.

-There are restaurants, restrooms, and other facilities and services located in the village of Sconset.
-It is within walking distance from the beach.
+Restaurants, restrooms, and other facilities and services are located in the village of Sconset, which is within walking distance from the beach.

 The Sesachacha Pond is a saltwater pond that is an excellent spot for families and for beachgoers who like calm and clear waters with no waves and no seaweed.

 There are no lifeguards or facilities on the beach.
 It is perfect for kayaking and sailing, but you must bring your own equipment.

 Quidnet Beach is within walking distance from the pond and has soft, fine sand and nice shelling.
 The parking space is limited, and there are no restaurants or facilities.

 The beaches conditions on Nantucket island are closely monitored by the local authorities and are indicated via flags.

 For your safety, you must know what each flag color means before visiting the beaches of Nantucket.